bedouijesser/next-plugin-devtools-json/README.md

 - ✅ Same functionality as above

 Both commands will:
-- Detect your project structure (App Router vs Pages Router)
+- Detect and update your `next.config.js` (or create one)
-- Handle both root directory and `src/` directory layouts
-- Create the appropriate API route file
-- Show clear next steps for configuration
+- Configure webpack middleware automatically
+- No physical files created - everything works in memory

 ## Troubleshooting

 ### The endpoint returns 404

 1. Make sure you've added the plugin to your `next.config.js`
-2. Ensure you've created the API route file in the correct location
+2. Ensure you're in development mode (`NODE_ENV=development`)
 3. Restart your Next.js development server after making configuration changes

 ### UUID keeps changing